cl7/CLTypingLabel/README.md

 1. Install the latest release of CocoaPods: `gem install cocoapods`
 2. Add this line to your Podfile: `pod 'CLTypingLabel'`
 3. Install the pod: `pod install`

+### Manual

+0. Copy and paste <a href="https://github.com/l800891/CLTypingLabel/blob/master/Pod/Classes/CLTypingLabel.swift">CLTypingLabel.swift</a> to your xcode project.

 ## Usage